HQSquantumsimulations/struqture/documentation/src/physical_types/bosons.md

 println!("{}", hamiltonian);
 ```

-In python, we need to use a `BosonSystem` and `BosonHamiltonianSystem` instead of a `BosonOperator` and `BosonHamiltonian`.
+In python, we need to use a `BosonSystem` and `BosonHamiltonian` instead of a `BosonOperator` and `BosonHamiltonian`.
 See next section for more details.

 ## Systems and HamiltonianSystems

-Following the intention to avoid unphysical behaviour, BosonSystems and BosonHamiltonianSystems are wrappers around BosonOperators and BosonHamiltonians that allow to explicitly set the number of spins of the systems.
+Following the intention to avoid unphysical behaviour, BosonSystems and BosonHamiltonians are wrappers around BosonOperators and BosonHamiltonians that allow to explicitly set the number of spins of the systems.
 When setting or adding a BosonProduct/HermitianBosonProduct to the systems, it is guaranteed that the bosonic indices involved cannot exceed the number of bosonic modes in the system.
 Note that the user can decide to explicitly set the number of bosonic modes to be variable.